 Acai Bowl

 Looking for the perfect way to start the day?
 Well, look no further than this ultimate acai bowl!
-If you love fruit smoothies you’ll love this recipe!
-Packed full of acai, frozen berries, bananas, and topped with your choice of crunchy or fresh toppings.
+If you love fruit smoothies, you’ll love this recipe!
+It is packed full of acai, frozen berries, and bananas and topped with your choice of crunchy or fresh toppings.

 Acai Bowl topped with fresh fruit.